Mafalda-SFU/Mafalda-SFU.github.io/docs/chronology.md

   automate them in CI servers
 - Start design and architecture of `Mediasoup vertical` module

+## Stage 4: Mediasoup vertical scaling (February 2023 - Currently)

+### February 2023

+- Implement vertical scaling of Mediasoup, based on code from Mafalda module.

 ## Roadmap

 All dates are estimated and can suffer of variations depending of the found difficulties, development speed, or due to having other personal or professional priorities.
 If you are interested on any of the future roadmap topics, contact us to discuss a sponsorship or commercial services.

-### Round 3: Mediasoup vertical scaling (January 2023 - April 2023)

-Implement vertical scaling of Mediasoup, based on code from Mafalda module.

-### Round 4: P2P decentralized horizontal scaling (May 2023 - August 2023)
+### Stage 5: P2P decentralized horizontal scaling (May 2023 - August 2023)

 Use of a Distributed Hash Table to register the Mafalda instances and send requests directly between them, without a central controller.
 Also use it to search for original `Producer`s of a stream and ask for them to connect.

-### Round 5: network monitorization (September 2023 - December 2023)
+### Stage 6: network monitorization (September 2023 - December 2023)

 Tool to monitor in real time the usage and capacity of all servers and clients in the network: CPU usage of `Worker`s, number of `Router`s and `Transport`s...

+### Stage 7: Mafalda as a Service (January - June 2024)

+Notify about actual servers usage so it's possible to spin-up more instances on demand, as a previous step to start offering Mafalda an Remote Mediasoup instances on the cloud.